 Using a private browser

 The vast majority of people’s web surfing is done through their browsers.
 Using a more anonymous browser is an obvious first step.
 It can keep your browsing history private from anyone else who uses your machine and can also help ward off data retention.

 In another article, we look at the best private browsers for anonymous surfing.
 From that article, the best ones to choose from are:

 - TOR browser

 The first three are quite similar, but the TOR browser is a bit different.
-It changes up your ability to have anonymous web surfing by sending your traffic through a variety of routers.
+It changes your ability to have anonymous web surfing by sending your traffic through a variety of routers.
 All four have the same basic functions though.

 Use a VPN

 A private browser is a good tool, but nothing gives you anonymous web surfing like a VPN.
 Here is what a good VPN can do for your desire to have anonymous surfing:

 - Route all your traffic through another server.
 This will hide your location from every website, hacker, and online tool trying to track you.

 - Encrypt all your traffic, starting right at your computer.
 Complete end-to-end encryption of everything you do on your Internet connection, not just within your browser but apps as well.